-230 In the CTI, each jurisdiction is presented by the National CTI regulator (see Fig. 2, National CTI regulators X, Y, Z) which regulates the activity of operators of the trust services within 231 their jurisdiction.
-232
+In the CTI, each jurisdiction is presented by the National CTI regulator (see Fig. 2, National CTI regulators X, Y, Z) which regulates the activity of operators of the trust services within their jurisdiction.

-For groups of states with high degree of integration (for example, Eurasian Economic Union or European Union) there is the possibility of forming a Supranational CTI regulator (see.
-Fig. 2, Supranational CTI regulator X-Y).
-Thus, one Supranational CTI regulator X-Y substitutes a group of National CTI regulators X and Y.
+For groups of states with high degree of integration (for example, Eurasian Economic Union member-states or European Union member-states) there is the possibility of constituting a Supranational CTI regulator (see.
+Fig. 2, Supranational CTI regulator X-Y-Z).
+Thus, one Supranational CTI regulator X-Y-Z substitutes a group of National CTI regulators X, Y and Z.

-The natural CTI scalability is enabled through the procedure for admitting new members to the ICC (new jurisdictions and supranational participants) and the scheme for verifying the operators of the trust services with respect to their meeting the Compliance criteria issued by the ICC (new operators of the trust services).
+The natural CTI scalability is enabled through the procedure for admitting new members to the ICC (new national and supranational participants) and the scheme for verifying the operators of the trust services with respect to their meeting the Compliance criteria issued by the ICC (new operators of the trust services).

 International operators of the trust services (international TSPs) can provide, inter alia, neutral inter-domain gateways (nIDG) as a specific type of trust services.
 The main nIDGs' function is providing a mutual recognition (legalisation) of electronic documents and data.
-These nIDGs connecting single domains represent the elements of building a global TTS matrix.
+These nIDGs connecting single domains represent the elements of building a CTI.

-249 nIDGs can be established both: at only legal and organizational levels and at a complex level: 250 legal, organizational and technical one.
+nIDGs can be established both: at only legal and organizational levels and at a complex level: legal, organizational and technical one.

-252 In the first case, the communicating domains establish a common legal basis for the cooperation between them, see sec.
+In the first case, the communicating domains establish a common legal basis for the cooperation between them, see sec.
 'Legal level' above.
-This legal basis defines a full set of 253 254 the requirements, conditions and prerequisites enabling and even guaranteeing a mutual legal 255 recognition (legalisation) of legally-significant electronic documents as such.
+This legal basis defines a full set of the requirements, conditions and prerequisites enabling and even guaranteeing a mutual legal recognition (legalisation) of legally-significant electronic documents as such.

-On the organizational level, procedures and processes of interaction between different domains of the global TTS shall uphold the level of trust between these domains being sufficient for a mutual recognition (legalisation) of electronic documents and data, which are issued in different domains or jurisdictions.
+On the organizational level, procedures and processes of interaction between different domains of the TTS shall uphold the level of trust between these domains being sufficient for a mutual recognition (legalisation) of electronic documents and data, which are issued in different domains or jurisdictions.

 In order to achieve this necessary level of trust, this set of the requirements, conditions and prerequisites shall regulate, inter alia, the establishment and operation of a neutral international environment, i.e. of an environment outside (beyond) any single domain.
-The CCR TEDI, the International CTI regulator and International operators represent parts of this neutral international environment.
+The ICC and International operators represent parts of this neutral international environment.
 Such a neutral international environment shall be operated in a neutral legal field that is defined, for example, by a UN Convention or by an international treaty between single countries or unions of countries, see sec.
 'Legal level' above.

-267 I.e. in the case, when nIDGs are established at only legal and organizational levels, these legal and organizational infrastructure may be supported by different single trust services like e-signature verification, powers verification, time stamping etc., but without a specific trust service dedicated to the purpose to be a gateway.
+I.e. in the case, when nIDGs are established at only legal and organizational levels, these nIDGs are implemented merely by treaties, agreements and organizational procedures.
+This legal and organizational infrastructure may be supported by different single trust services like e-signature verification, powers verification, time stamping etc., but without a specific trust service dedicated to the purpose to be a gateway.